antonycc/ondemand-neo4j/README.md

 * Has relationships which can be queried: https://community.neo4j.com/t5/drivers-stacks/spring-boot-neo4jrepository-find-methods/m-p/36638
 * Reinstate coverage analysis
 * Reintroduce static analysis
+* Parameterise Gradle to switch tests between embedded Neo4j and dockerized environment using docker compose
 * Add a Spring Boot hosted REST API.
 * Import Neo4j into Prolog and run prolog consultations. e.g. grandfather(_, person)
 * Restore state into a containerised instance and backup on shutdown.